HotKeb/PokETML_Battle/README.md

 As a recommendation, the use of Microsoft Visual Code and its Live Service extension guarantees the functionality of this program.

 #Game instructions
-The game works with buttons on the screen, interaction with the browser console and with the WASD keys as in-game movement.
+The game works with buttons on the screen, interaction with the browser console and with the WASD keys as in-game movement

 #Gameplay
-For any doubt or desire to see the game in real time, you can view the gameplay saved in the Media folder.
+For any doubt or desire to see the game in real time, you can view the gameplay in my youtube channel :  https://www.youtube.com/watch?v=-vS9GzT5QRw

 #References and sources
 Art by Me in Tilemap Software